PttCodingMan/SudokuSolver/README.md

-# TruthSudokuSolver
+# Multi thread sudoku solver

-This is Multithread sudoku solver library in java
+TruthSudokuSolver is Multithread sudoku solver library in java

 It's pretty fast and easy to use.

 You can get a quickstart in the following code.